kYroL01/Decoder/README.md

 `sudo ./decoder -i [device] | -p [pcap]`

-These project is created to sniff packets (live or from pcaps) and decode by dissectors
+The project is created to sniff packets (live or from pcaps) and decode by dissectors